mcalmette/TechnicalAnalysis/README.md

 Once you have the files in the project folder, go to main.py, and update the start/end date, name and ticker for the csv file.
 Note: The chosen stock dates should match the data of the SPY dates to get an accurate alpha/beta calculation.
-Additionally, the sym and name should match the csv file so that python can extrapulate the data.
+Additionally, the sym and symbols variable should match the csv file so that python can extrapulate the data.
 For Microsoft, the variables would look like this:

 <img width="222" alt="Screen Shot 2020-08-01 at 3 54 47 PM" src="https://user-images.githubusercontent.com/56742122/89111831-5ee6bf80-d40f-11ea-95e4-45d01efa6f4b.png">